The 'Moeller Stroke'...Or Chapin Stroke?

 Nearly a century ago, Moeller researched (and learned) from the American civil war veterans, who had followed the Bruce and Strube School of field drumming (from the US civil war years).
 And when one thinks about it, who taught this traditional (open style) approach to George B. Bruce and Gardiner A. Strube?

-The answer is: The approach has 'been around' for hundreds of years.
+The answer is: The approach had 'been around' for hundreds of years.
 This vintage drumming style came from Europe to America, and was successfully used during the US Revolutionary War.

-The grips that are shown on pages 4 and 5, in the 'Moeller book', came from those who were familar with how drums were played back in the nineteenth century ... (and how they were played for many centuries before that)!
-Remember, also, that Moeller reminds us, that, he did not invent anything new !
+The grips that are shown on pages 4 and 5, in the 'Moeller book', came from those who were familiar with how drums were played back in the nineteenth century ... (and how they were played for many centuries before that)!

-Moeller was also able to pass his knowledge on to the jazz drummers of his time ... which is a feat in itself, since he loved marching percussion.
+Moeller merely took this knowledge and expertise and (with his writings & sequenced pictures) literally kept a whole unique style of drumming from drifting off further into the past.
+He was also able to pass this information on to the jazz drummers of his time ... which is a feat in itself, since he loved marching percussion.
 He was not about to explore what some of his young students were doing!

 Moeller will be remembered in history as the greatest proponent (during the entire 20th century), for furthering the style of the 'ancient' traditional drummer .
 Numerous drum set drummers learned ... and became famous (Chapin, for instance) ... because of Moeller's passion for wanting drummers to learn advanced concepts.
 Concepts, such as the up stroke, and to be able to expertly play on just one drum.